Swhy-lab/PassBag/README.md

 # Base Settings for Spring Legacy Project

 ## What is this
-Added useful libraries and settings to the Basic Spring Legacy project.
+Added useful libraries and settings to the Spring Legacy project.